Fraser Valley sunset

 Does the tenure mean that the road and trail up to Mt Cheam thru Chipmunk Creek will be closed to the public?

 No. There will be no impact on public access to the hiking trail on Mt Cheam.
+The Bridal Falls FSR would be impacted with restricted access.

 How will this affect traffic in the area?